redjolr/throwable-http-exceptions/README.md

-An opinionated error handler for express
+An opinionated collections of http error classes in Javascript.